abby1635/CS30/Objective Processing-Java/Moving Ball/README.md

-# Chasing Ball
+# Moving Ball
-Order of Programs in Learning about Basic Class Design and Security
+(Also "Arithmetic of Moving a Ball & Creating a Driver and Classes")

 **UNDER CONSTRUCTION**

-Table of Contents
-1. Moving Ball, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java/Moving%20Ball#moving-ball">Click Here</a>
-2. Many Ball, <a href="">Click Here</a>

-## Moving Ball
-(Also "Arithmetic of Moving a Ball & Creating a Driver and Classes")

 Purpose of this Program
 1. Add imagination to Pong
 2. Introduction to Class Design and Case Studies

 Case Study:
 - Problem Situation: if a ball starts from the center of a canvas, how will it move to a target arithmetically